 You can find the example code at Github widdix/sqs-lambda-example as well.

 First, you need to setup an SQS queue.
 The following CloudFormation snippet contains:

 - A SQS queue for your tasks.

 - A SQS queue acting as dead letter queue.

 What is a dead letter queue?
 A dead letter queue is used to collect failed tasks.
-In this example a task is moved to the dead letter queue if the Lambda Consumer or Worker has failed to successfully complete the task within 60 seconds for 10 times.
+In this example, a task is moved to the dead letter queue if the Lambda Consumer or Worker has failed to complete the task within 60 seconds for ten times successfully.
 This mechanism allows your system to get rid of broken tasks without blocking the whole task queue.